simeononsecurity/simeononsecurity.ch/content/articles/choosing-librewolf-firefox-privacy-focused-browsers/index.en.md

 ### Firefox's Privacy Measures

 **Firefox** stands as a robust privacy advocate, offering a suite of features to protect user data.
 Among its arsenal of privacy-focused tools is the **Enhanced Tracking Protection**, which effectively halts the activities of third-party tracking cookies and identifies malicious websites.
 Firefox provides users with granular control over cookie storage, enabling them to regularly clear browsing data.
-Moreover, users can amplify their privacy measures by integrating extensions like **uBlock Origin**, which bolsters the browser's defenses against unwanted tracking.
+On top of that, users can amplify their privacy measures by integrating extensions like **uBlock Origin**, which bolsters the browser's defenses against unwanted tracking.

 ______